-Le Centre Sheraton Montreal has undergone a recent refurbishment of its 825 guest rooms and suites, which now contain oversize work desks, small seating areas, LCD flatscreen TVs, Sheraton Sweet Sleeper Beds, redesigned bathrooms, and high-speed WiFi
+Le Centre Sheraton Montreal has recently refurbished its 825 guest rooms and suites, which now contain oversized work desks, small seating areas, LCD flatscreen TVs, Sheraton Sweet Sleeper Beds, redesigned bathrooms, and high-speed Wi-Fi.

-The 37th-floor is very nice and the large club lounge has great views and offers a good continental breakfast 6:30-9:30 weekdays and until 10:30 weekends and evening, hors d’ oeuvres which include both hot and cold dishes from 5 pm to 8 pm.
+The 37th floor is very nice, and the large club lounge has great views and offers a good continental breakfast and evening hor d’ouvres, which include both hot and cold dishes.
 Alcoholic beverages are available for a fee.
 There’s an indoor pool at the fitness center and a day spa in the hotel as well.

 7. Marriott Chateau Champlain

 Marriott Chateau Champlain is one of the worst Marriott Bonvoy choices in Montreal.
 You are much better off choosing the Delta or the Renaissance if your budget will stretch that far.
-There is a small club lounge at Marriott Chateau Champlain but it is closed on weekends and does not offer any hot items at breakfast which is disappointing.
+There is a small club lounge at Marriott Chateau Champlain, but it is closed on weekends and does not offer any hot breakfast items, which is disappointing.

 8. Sheraton Montreal Airport

 Near the airport, there’s also an Aloft and a Sheraton.
-At the Sheraton Montreal Airport, there is a 24/7 Club lounge on the main floor which has a reasonable and filling breakfast and hors d’oeuvres, 5 pm – 7 pm, and which offers free wine and beer.
+At the Sheraton Montreal Airport, there is a 24/7 Club lounge on the main floor, which has a reasonable and filling breakfast and hors d’oeuvres, offering free wine and beer.